TalaoDAO/context/wallet_interaction_protocol_mod.md

 ```

 In the event that an attribute is missing in the profile saved in the wallet it would be replaced by “”.

+For display descriptors : "name" and "description" fallback will ne used if any attribute "name" or "description" exists in the VC.
+There is no internationalization support for those attributes.
+See "icon" and "color" values in examples.

 See https://talao.co/wallet/test/credentialOffer for testing.